Police Reform

 • Combine public opinion and professional reviews to rate improvements or regressions in police performance.
 Apply this rating annually to salaries across the board, holding the entire police force accountable by collectively adjusting salaries within discretionary limits, perhaps 5 or 10 percent above or below current salaries.

 After-the-fact inquiries, reprimands, and prosecutions are too little, too late, and they obviously have not worked.
-Training helps, but bias exists, and tragic, perfect storms will happen.
+Training helps, but bias exists, and tragic perfect storms will happen.
 But maybe, if performance pay were collectively awarded, peer pressure within the ranks would encourage police to hold each other accountable to professional standards in real time.

 Police deserve compensation for their vital services, commensurate with their professionalism and the risks and expectations of the job.
 And they deserve unbiased opportunities to earn back respect, including public commendations for lives saved when deadly force might be legally justified.
 The public deserves compassion, understanding, and an opportunity to evaluate police services.